nvionic/katacoda-scenarios/hello-world/intro.md

-This tutorial will introduce you to data encryption using the Machina CLI
+This tutorial will introduce you to the Machina CLI.